fenago/katacoda-scenarios/hlf-advanced-cryptogen-organizations/steps/4/text.md

 </pre>

-In the next step, we will creat crypto material for the organizations and explore generated crypto-config directory.
+In the next step, we will create crypto material for the organizations and explore generated crypto-config directory.